 Pizza may come to mind as a classic Italian food, but pepperoni?
-It’s actually a completely American topping.
+It's a completely American topping.

-But, how did we get here?
+How did we get here?
 Why did we start peppering our pizzas with pepperoni?
 Experts say it comes down to the need for speed in pizza shops and the American palate.

 Who made the first pepperoni pizza?

-Ezzo told Thrillist that his family’s company was the first to sell pre-sliced pepperoni specifically made for pizza.
+Ezzo told Thrillist that his family's company was the first to sell pre-sliced pepperoni specifically made for pizza.
 The Ezzo blend includes a spiced blend of ground beef and pork.
-And while the company was founded in the late ’70s, its gained more name recognition in recent months thanks to the prevalence of those sparkling, grease-filled roni cups you see on Instagram.
+And while the company was founded in the late '70s, it's gained more name recognition in recent months thanks to the prevalence of those sparkling, grease-filled 'roni cups you see on Instagram.
 (New York restaurants like Emily and Emmy Squared use Ezzo sausage on their pizzas.)

 What exactly is pepperoni, anyway?